triton-inference-server/model_analyzer/docs/ensemble_quick_start.md

             `-- metrics-server-only.csv
 ```

 **Note:** Above configurations, ensemble_add_sub_config_5, ensemble_add_sub_config_6, and ensemble_add_sub_config_7 are generated as the top configurations when running profiling on a single Tesla V100 GPU.
-However, running on different GPUs or multiple GPUs may result in different top configurations.
+However, running on multiple GPUs or different model GPUs may result in different top configurations.